a little boy hiking in the middle of the Badlands National Park

 Search out moose, bears, elk and pronghorns while you drive the scenic roads and play in the numerous lakes that are scattered around the mountain peaks.

 Somewhat overshadowed by its neighbor, Yellowstone National Park, Grand Teton shouldn’t be missed.
-Plus it’s less crowded than Yellowstone, which is a win in my book!
+If your family loves to hit the trails and craves seeing dramatic mountains, you will like it even better than Yellowstone.
+Plus it’s less crowded too, which is always a win in my book!

 When we visited, we didn’t have nearly enough time to explore all that Grand Teton National Park has to offer.
 We did check out Jenny Lake during our visit.

-This popular lake gets busy, but it is so worth it.
-You can hike around the lake or take a shuttle across for easier access to the hikes of Hidden Falls and Inspiration Point.
+This popular lake can get very busy, but it is so worth it.
+You can hike around the lake or take a boat shuttle across for easier access to the hikes of Hidden Falls and Inspiration Point.

 We also drove down the Moose-Wilson Road to try to spot some wildlife and stopped about every two seconds to take pictures of the mountain peaks.
 It’s just so beautiful.

-Grand Teton National Park will quickly become one of your favorite national parks to visit with kids if your family likes hiking, mountains and glacial lakes.
+Grand Teton National Park will quickly become one of your favorite national parks to visit with kids if your family likes being outside exploring the mountains.

 5. Zion National Park